Advisory Forum - members and affiliations

 Dr Alan Knight

 Alan started his environmental career as B&Q’s first environment manager, where he co-ordinated social and environmental policies and actions throughout the Group.
 Since then he has founded his own company, Single Planet Living (www.singleplanetliving.com) which works with businesses to devise and implement sustainable development strategies.
 He currently works with the Cambridge Programme for Sustainability Leadership on its work on natural resources, and also lectures at Cambridge and Exeter universities.
 Alan has been involved in and has chaired several think tanks including ACCPE, which outlined the failure of a single eco-labeling scheme for products, and instead suggested the energy label on cars and products in the home.
 In 2010, Alan helped launch the Global Association for Corporate Sustainability Officers (GACSO) based on the belief that sustainability should have more resonance with businesses than CSR.
-He is currently the acting CEO.
+In March 2012, Alan was appointed Environmental Sustainability Director at Business in the Community.
+His role includes responsibility for BiTC's environment campaign, The Prince's Mayday Network, START and Ways 2 Work.

 Prof. John Murlis